yucelzeynep/Task-estimation-from-activity-logs/README.md

 # Task estimation from activity logs
 This repository contains the resources necessary for reproducing the results reported in our manuscript.
 The implementation is done in Python 3.5.2 with no specific dependencies.

 Specifically, it is organized as collection data, main routines, auxiliaries and tools.
+Please see below for brief explanation of each component.
+For a high-level overview of each  script, please see the docstrings appearing on the top of each file.

 **Data and annotations**